rackerlabs/genestack/docs/prometheus-postgres-exporter.md

-# RabbitMQ Exporter
+# PostgresSQL Exporter

-RabbitMQ Exporter is used to expose metrics from a running RabbitMQ deployment.
+PostgresSQL Exporter is used to expose metrics from a running PostgresSQL deployment.

 !!! note